Today’s post comes from Sonje Bols, a former naturalist at Grundy Lake Provincial Park.

 Another purpose of the trip was to see what the water level situation was.

 You may remember that most of Ontario experienced a very dry summer.
-We were curious whether the Pakeshkag River was even navigable during a dry summer!
-So we pushed our canoes away from the shore of Pakeshkag Lake, hoping we’d be able to make it all the way to the Pickerel River.
+We were curious whether the Pakeshkag River was even navigable in a dry year!
+As we paddled the length of Pakeshkag Lake, we hoped we’d be able to make it all the way to the Pickerel River.

 The day began a little cool and overcast, but soon became sunny and warm.
 We shed our sweaters while paddling by the pine forests and the smooth, rocky shorelines of the lake.